Cognigy/Documentation/docs/ai/empower/llms/llm-token-counter.md

 The LLM Token Counter displays the total input and output tokens within the chat sessions in the `inputTokens` and `outputTokens` JSON parameters.

 !!!note "Embedding Models Output Tokens"
-    The output token count for the Knowledge Search model is always 0.
+    The output tokens count for the Knowledge Search model is always 0.

 ## More Information